Learn how to choose the right KPIs for your business intelligence dashboard, with best practices for design and examples by department.

 • Is your KPI ecosystem supporting data-driven decision-making and improving business outcomes?

 Pretty metrics are not enough.
 Every KPI on your dashboard needs a purpose.
-When adding examples of KPIs and metrics to your business intelligence dashboard, ask yourself: "Why do we care about this?"
+When adding examples of KPIs and metrics to your dashboard, ask yourself: "Why do we care about this?"
 If no clear business question drives the visualization, leave it off the dashboard.

 Klips logoLevel up your decision making